SBH-Top-Coder/Advanced_NLP_-Disaster-Tweets_Kaggle/README.md

-# Advanced_NLP_-Disaster-Tweets_Kaggle
+# Advanced_NLP_-Disaster-Tweets_Kaggle ( Bronze Medal )

-A notebook containing all the advanced NLP techniques for text classification for the Kaggle competition :
+A Kaggle notebook containing all the advanced NLP techniques for text classification for the Kaggle competition :

 - Natural Language Processing with Disaster Tweets